Subscribe to the TRT mailing list:

 So what exactly was Teargas Recording Tree… and what is it now?

-The Teargas Recording Tree collective was started in 2001-2002 by a bunch of Saskatoon musicians who were frustrated by the abundance of creativity in the local music scene that was not being documented and therefore not appreciated by anyone who was not in that scene.
+The Teargas Recording Tree collective was started in 2001-2002 by a bunch of Saskatoon musicians who were frustrated by the abundance of creativity in the local music scene that was not being documented and therefore not appreciated by anyone who was not in said scene.
 Bands tended to compete with each other for the same small audiences and there wasn’t enough sharing of musicians, gear, shows, etc., that are evident in a healthy music scene.
 The Teargas Recording Tree served as an umbrella that we could all work within, signifying that we are not only a part of the same scene, but are actively collaborating with each other and generally going in the same creative direction.
 The Robot Homestead studio was set up to record as many bands as possible and we released a 3-CD compilation (with fun fur packaging) called “For A Long Drive Under Living Skies” shortly afterward.
 The studio still exists today and has recorded some very key local albums over the past few years, including Ride Til Dawn, Blood Music, Dumb Angel, and Carbon Dating Service, among many others.
-Many of the bands listed on the site are still active and there is also a directory for bands that have broken up, as well as show posters for every show organized by collective members over the years.
-By 2003, the collective had also branched out to Winnipeg and Edmonton and we were cross-promoting shows within the greater “prairie music scene”.

-This site now serves as a record of notable events in Saskatoon’s local scene from 2002-2007 and many of the artists’ pages have links to their own Myspace pages so you can see what’s current.
-The lack of news updates on this site is not a reflection of a lack of activity in the music scene.
+Many of the bands listed on the site are still active and there is also a directory for bands that have broken up, as well as show posters for every show organized by collective members from 2003-2006.
 We started this site from the frustration of seeing great Saskatoon bands rise and fall with no fossil of their existence and even if this site remains unchanged for the next 5 years, we’re glad that those fossils can still easily be found.

 News Archives